-FHA loans: The Federal Housing Administration guarantees loans for borrowers with tainted credit and low down payments.
+- FHA loans: The Federal Housing Administration guarantees loans for borrowers with tainted credit and low down payments.
 You can qualify for an FHA loan with a credit score of 500 to 579 with a 10 percent down payment.
-Borrowers with a score of 580 or higher must put down at least 3.5 percent.
+Borrowers with a score of 580 or higher can put down as little as 3.5 percent.

-Jumbo loans: These loans have loan amounts that exceed conforming loan limits — currently around $484,350 — and are the hardest to qualify for if you have bad credit.
+- Jumbo loans: These loans have loan amounts that exceed conforming loan limits — currently $510,400 in most markets — and are the hardest to qualify for if you have bad credit.
 Many jumbo lenders require a credit score of 720 or higher to qualify because of the increased risk.